PrefectHQ/prefect/docs/tutorial/projects.md

 Note that you can safely run this command in a non-empty directory where you already have work, as well.

-This command will create your `.prefect/` directory along with the two YAML files `deployment.yaml` and `prefect.yaml`; if any of these files or directories already exist, they will not be altered or overwritten.
+This command will create your `.prefect/` directory along with a `prefect.yaml` file; if either of these already exist, they will not be altered or overwritten.

 !!! tip "Project Recipes"
     Prefect ships with multiple project recipes, which allow you to initialize a project with a more opinionated structure suited to a particular use.
 You can see all available recipes by running: